jeceljr/digitalCPUzoo/drv16/README.md

 or another fetch where the data coming from memory will be a prefix instruction.
 If *reset* is active then the processor will be stuck fetching from memory location 0x0000.
-During *reset* the signals to execute `@IR := mem[@PC := 0]` are active (Azero = 1, const2 = 0, selConst = 1, sub = 0, selImm = 0), which is the opposite of what they are for regular fetches.
+During *reset* the signals to execute `@IR := mem[@PC := 0]` are active (Azero = 1, const2 = 0, selConst = 1, sub = 0, selImm = 0), while for normal fetches they would be Azero = 0, const2 = 1, selConst = 1,
+sub = 0, selImm = 0, logic = 0.
+With both inputs forced to zero during reset, the values of *logic* and *logSelect* don't make a difference.

 When the instruction was **JAL**, **JALR** or a branch with `cond == true` then some signals are changed in the next fetch cycle.